aws-samples/serverless-patterns/sqs-lambda-ddb-cdk-ts/README.md

 A new Amazon SQS queue will be created and configured to invoke an AWS Lambda function that will write the received messages into an Amazon DynamoDB table.
 The SQS queue redrive policy will be configured to send undeliverable messages to an Amazon SQS Dead-Letter Queue.
 Undeliverable messages are the ones that couldn't be written to the DynamoDB table with a maximum of `maxReceiveCount` number of attempts.

-Lambda function will stop writing messages into the DynamoDB table as soon as it catches an exception and will report the remaining messages to Amazon SQS service as failed.
+The Lambda function will stop writing messages into the DynamoDB table as soon as it catches an exception and will report the remaining messages to Amazon SQS service as failed.

-Amazon DynamoDB table will have a minimal `ProvisionedThroughput` configuration for demo purposes, so that the users can observe message write retries when testing this stack.
+The Amazon DynamoDB table will have a minimal `ProvisionedThroughput` configuration for demo purposes, so that the users can observe message retries on message writes when testing this stack.
 Real production throughput must be configured in accordance with the actual business requirements and message sizes.

 ## Considerations

 * For simplicity and demo purposes, the DynamoDB Table deployed in this stack does not have Point-In-Time Recovery enabled.
 This pattern serves as a customizable template for a solution.
-It is recommended enable this feature as in a production environment.
+It is recommended to enable this feature as in a production environment.
 * For simplicity, this project uses a [config](./lib/config/tables.config.ts) file to configure the scaling limits of DynamoDB and Lambda.
-Customers may wish to automate this process to run in a closed loop based off desired WCUs.
+Customers may wish to automate this process to run in a closed loop based off desired Write Capacity Units (WCUs).
 * This pattern doesn't guarantee message ordering when writing information to the DynamoDB table
 * This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.